Guernsey's AIFMD Regime - Rules, Forms, Guidance & FAQs

 What are the capital requirements for depositaries which do not opt in to Guernsey equivalent AIFMD regime?

-Guernsey depositaries must comply with the Licensees (Capital Adequacy) Rules, 2010.
+Guernsey depositaries must comply with the Licensees (Capital Adequacy) Rules and Guidance, 2021.
 Depositaries of open-ended AIFs must have net assets of £4,000,000 and Guernsey depositaries of closed-ended AIFs must have net assets of £25,000 or net assets equal to the expenditure based requirement, whichever is the greater and minimum professional indemnity insurance cover of £250,000, (or three times total revenue, whichever is greater), the excess of which must not exceed 20% of the total insured.
 However whilst this is Guernsey’s regulatory framework, industry participants should take into account that some EEA Member States’ national private placement regimes may impose stricter depositary requirements.

 Is a Guernsey depositary required for a Guernsey AIF?

 The existing regulatory regime remains the same.
 An open-ended authorised or registered collective investment scheme is required to have a Guernsey Designated Custodian, unless it is subject to the Commission’s flexible hedge fund policy.
 In the case of a closed-ended authorised or registered scheme, providing that there is full disclosure of the provisions that are in place to ensure the assets of a scheme are adequately safeguarded, the Commission will give consideration to the appointment of a custodian/trustee that is either domiciled or not domiciled in the Bailiwick of Guernsey.
-Currently, some licensed Designated Managers provide safekeeping services to closed-ended schemes and the Commission will continue to accept fund applications on this basis.
+Currently, some licensed Designated Administrators provide safekeeping services to closed-ended schemes and the Commission will continue to accept fund applications on this basis.
 However, whilst this is Guernsey’s regulatory framework, industry participants should take into account that some EEA Member States’ national private placement regimes may impose stricter depositary requirements.